Center for Risk Management

-The class is limited to 56 people.
-Walk-in registrations will not be accepted.
+Walk-in registrations are not accepted.
 The doors open at 7:30 a.m. for class check-in.
 The class will begin promptly at 8 a.m. and late arrivals will not be admitted after 8:15 a.m.
 Please enter the building at the door located on the dock side of the building.

 Certificates of completion will be awarded to all participants who complete these courses.
 CEUs are awarded for each class.

 To Find Our Location:

 From Houston - Take I-45 South to the Century/Delany Road Exit (Exit 13).
 Turn right onto Delany Rd.
 The Gulf Coast Safety Institute is located on the north side of the road (right side) in a large white metal building with a loading dock.
 The driveway is located across from the second entrance to the Glenway Plaza Mall.
 There is a "College of the Mainland" sign on the fence on each side of the driveway.